Compass816/CSC305-MyAtlas-Project/business/UserResearch.md

 - Observation Statement: People will most likely not use this app every day but treat it more as a trip planner.
 - Supporting Data: Most users want a review function in the app.
 However, most users say they will only be traveling monthly or rarely, (88.9% of users).
 Another question indicates that the feature that is most valuable is the review feature (75% of users).
 - Team Action: Ensure the review feature is implemented in the app.

+Observation 5:
+- Observation Statement: People prefer snapchat or instagram for their main social media needs
+- Supporting Data: Some respondants said they felt the app was a slightly different version of other social media apps.
+- Team Action: Ensure that the app prioritize the location services and geotagging and trip data above all else.